MaKcm14/price-service/README.md

 You can customize it.

 #### Note:
-This .env **file has default settings specially for use it with the price-service UI**.
+This .env file has default settings **specially for use it with the price-service UI**.

-If you need to use it **independently** you must configure the kafka's cluster.

 ## Technology stack